everly-gif/chello/README.md

 - Frontend - **HTML, CSS, Javascript, Bootstrap, Chart js, Moment js**
 - Backend  - **PHP**
 - Database - **MySQL**

+# Database
+All credentials are hashed and securedly stored, for information on schema and database architecture please view `.sql` file in `database-dump` folder.

 # Result
 Intended Goals were fully met, partial implementation of additional features(2/4) where done.